By Katelyn McBride

-Meet Yume Hidaka, The University of Iowa’s new Japanese Outreach Initiative (JOI) coordinator.
+Meet Yume Hidaka, the University of Iowa’s new Japan Outreach Initiative (JOI) coordinator.
 Hidaka will be here two years traveling around Iowa to bring a deeper understanding of Japan to students, community members and Iowa residents.
 Her presentations include discussion of Japanese culture and history, activities such as origami paper art, and demonstrations such as how to wear the kimono.

 Hidaka’s first presentation for the fall took place Aug.
 31 at Oaknoll retirement community.
 She said the audience was very friendly and they had fun doing the planned activities.